 The West Des Moines Community Schools has organized, systematic procedures for responding to a wide variety of emergencies, from severe weather to threats.

-The district and each school has a crisis response team that coordinates the response process in each building.
+The district and each school have crisis response teams that coordinate the response process in each building.
 These teams work with local emergency management and other community services based on the emergency.

 We will use our emergency notification system to alert families of emergency situations as soon as accurate information is available.
 To receive a notification call, make sure you have an Infinite Campus account and provide up-to-date contact information.
 If you do not have an account, please call your school office.
 Information may also be provided through email, text message, local media outlets, social media, the district’s website, and the district’s hotline.
-For more information, please visit www.wdmcs.org/district/our-schools/weather-closings/.
 We also provide ongoing communication throughout an emergency as needed.

 We may ask families to pick up their children in a formal, controlled release—or a reunification process.
 This may occur at your child’s school building or another building in the community, depending on the emergency situation.
 This provides a more predictable and less chaotic process for all involved.
 The district or school will communicate information, instructions, and the reunification location at the time of the emergency through our notification system.
 Learn more about the reunification process below.